Akeyo21/BlogNest/README.md

 # BlogNest
-BlogNest is a blog platform designed to master the MERN stack.
-It allows users to view blogs, filter them by category, and create or publish their own.
-Signing in is required to access publishing features, ensuring a personalized blogging experience.
+BlogNest is a blog platform where users can view blogs, filter them by category, and publish their own after signing in.
+Built with the MERN stack (MongoDB, Express, React, Node.js), it demonstrates my skills in full-stack development.

 # Table of Contents
 - Features